Bound by Corruption by BelovedStranger

 He sighed, putting all his pain and weariness into that sound.
 Manipulation.
 He let go of her, yet his words encouraged her to remain.
 “Just…stay.
 You don’t have to say anything.”

 “Why should I?”
-But she didn’t move.
+But she didn’t move other than to rub her wrist.

 What Onigumo didn’t tell the miko was the resentment he’d harbored towards his father, the seething hatred.
-The inevitable murder.

 Onigumo was convinced that his father had taken the one thing a person can never get back: time.
-His father had forced him to live a life he’d despised.
+His father forced him to live a life he’d despised.
 Onigumo had nothing.
 He’d been nobody.
-And if his father had had his way, Onigumo would have died alone and with nothing.
+And if his father had his way, Onigumo would have died alone and with nothing.

-“When I left, I’d made a promise to myself,” he told her.
-“That I would do great things with my life.”
+“When I left, I’d made a promise to myself,” he told her, “that I would do great things with my life.”

 “But you didn’t do great things,” interrupted Kagome, finally speaking.
 “You became a murder, raping and pillaging.
 You’re nothing but a criminal.”